How to Get Started with darktable

 No matter your experience with raw photo editing, darktable can be intimidating and has a number of unique features which can be hard to understand at first.
 So just jumping in and flailing around is not a good strategy for learning.
 With that in mind, here are my recommendations for getting started properly.

 For help and discussion, join the discuss.pixls.us forum, which is the “official” darktable forum and were you'll find the power users and developers.
 The Play Raw section, in particular, can be a great way to learn.
+If you don't get the activation email, you can ask in one of the IRC or Matrix channels to have your account activated manually.

 The Basics